Malachy Ikechukwu Okwueze: Early life and education

 Okwueze was born on May 30, 1962, in Nsukka.
 He obtained primary and post-primary education at Anglican Grammar School, currently referred to a Nsukka High School, in Nsukka Local Government Area of Enugu State, Nigeria.

 After passing his West African School Certificate Examination in Division One, Okwueze went to the University of Nigeria, Nsukka, where he obtained a First Class Honours bachelor's degree in Religion.
-Hewas the Best Graduating Student of the University of Nigeria in 1987.
+He was the Best Graduating Student of the University of Nigeria in 1987.
 He obtained his master's degree in 1989, and earned a PhD in Religion in 1995, all from the University of Nigeria, Nsukka respectively.
 He also obtained an LL.B Degree in Law from the University of Nigeria, Enugu Campus (UNEC) and was the Best Graduating Student in Commercial Law in 1992.
 Okwueze was called to the Nigerian Bar in 1996 at the Nigerian Law School, Lagos.
 He graduated as the Second Best overall Graduating Student of the Nigerian Law School, Lagos in 1996.